Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

+19. "I'm a Mod Author, and I'd like you to consider adding my mod to Smorgasbord." or "Hey, can you add this super cool mod?!"

+I follow all new/updated mods on NexusMods.
+If one somehow slipped my radar, hit me up on my channel at Guppy's Discord Server.

+I will consider all good mods.

+However, they must offer something unique, that is compatible with other mods on the list, and be available via NexusMods or Git.
+I can't use Google Drives, Mega, or other sites.
+They won't work, increase problems, or have cybersecurity risks I won't expose myself/users to.

+There are like 372 Stack Increaser and Backpack mods.
+I don't want to add more of those!
+_At this very moment, someone is uploading another as you read this._

+Give me something new, or fun, that fits the list, and is available for Wabbajack to download and I will 100% add it.

+---

-19. "Hey FNS, could you make this ReadMe any longer?
+20. "Hey FNS, could you make this ReadMe any longer?
 I'm really looking for something beefy after finishing <ins>War and Peace</ins>."

 It's long because it's comprehensive.